 Don’t use an audio Bible exclusively.

-This really dovetails with the first one (and what I talked about in last week’s post).
-Obviously, if you have sight issues, then this doesn’t apply to you.
-For the rest of us, the audio Bible can actually get in the way of our hearing God’s voice.
+This really dovetails with the first one (and what I talked about in my other post on how TO use audio Bibles).
+Obviously, if you have sight issues or get headaches when you read, then this doesn’t apply to you.
+For the rest of us, an audio Bible can actually get in the way of our hearing God’s voice.

 It is no different from only reading your favorite author, only listening to your favorite preacher, or only getting tips from your favorite blogger.
 You get pigeon-holed in your view of a certain verse, section, or book.
 And you stop going to the Holy Spirit for insight.
 (And rumor has it, He knows the Book quite a bit better than your favorite author, preacher, blogger, or narrator.)

-Note for the sight-impaired: In your case, I would encourage you to listen to a variety of audio Bibles.
+Note for folks with sight challenges: In your case, I would encourage you to listen to a variety of audio Bibles.
 God will use the different voices and emphases to help you hear different things and gain different insights as you listen.

 Don’t use an audio Bible as a copout.